vic-ma/howtodismantle.github.io/_posts/2024-05-26-Unlocking-Microsofts-Dataverse-with-Peakboard.md

 Back in the Peakboard designer we can now create a new Dynamics 365 data source on basis of the extension we installed earlier.
 We only need to provide four values for accessing the view:

-1. The URL to the Dynamics 365 or dataverse system
+1. The URL to the Dynamics 365 or Dataverse system
 2. The Client ID
 3. The Client secret
 4. The name of the view.
 In the combo box all views in the system are listed.
 Every entry starts with the entity name in alphanetical order followed by a pipe follwoed by the actual view name.